 Though Invisalign is a solid piece of plastic, they are not to be confused with retainers because the former actively moves your teeth to reshape your mouth and jaw, whilst retainers simply hold your teeth in place.

-Invisalign aligner trays are usually replaced every one to two weeks.
-Each replacement tray will feel slightly different, as they’re each designed to continually shift your teeth.
+After the necessary records are taken, a series of customised aligners will be made for you.
+A set of Invisalign aligner trays are usually worn for one to two weeks and replaced with the next set.
+Each will feel slightly different, as they’re each designed to continually shift your teeth.

 Read: Can Invisalign fix my underbite?

-While the length of Invisalign treatment depends on the complexity of your case, you could complete your treatment in 6 months.
+The length of Invisalign treatment depends on the complexity of your case but for minor cases, treatments may be completed in a matter of 6 months.
 Most Invisalign patients also start seeing results in a matter of weeks!

-After assessing your case, your orthodontist will recommend an Invisalign treatment plan that best suits your need.
+After assessing your case, your orthodontist will recommend an Invisalign treatment plan that best suits your need.how-long-do-i-have-to-be-on-invisalign-for

 *Each set lasts one to two weeks.